Rahul Aware

-Rahul Balasaheb Aware (born 2 November 1991) is an Indian male freestyle wrestler who competes in the men's freestyle 57 kg category.
-He has won Gold medal in 57 kg division at the 2018 Commonwealth Games.He was a student of Olympian late Harishchandra Birajdar.
+Rahul Balasaheb Aware is an Indian male freestyle wrestler who competes in the men's freestyle 57 kg category.
+He won the gold medal in the 57 kg division at the 2018 Commonwealth Games.
+He was a student of the late Olympian Harishchandra Birajdar.
 At present, he is being trained by his guru and father in law Kaka Pawar.
-Currently he is member of Maharashtra police as a deputy superintendent of police.
-He is fondly called as "Nana" (Elderly brother) by his friends and family.
+Currently he is employed in the Maharashtra Police as a deputy superintendent of police.
+He is fondly called "Nana" (Elderly brother) by his friends and family.

-He was awarded with Arjuna Award in 2020 for his contribution to wrestling.
+He was awarded the Arjuna Award in 2020 for his contribution to wrestling.